How to Hire a Big Data Developer Successfully

 Special Skills and Expertise

 Some skills usually cut across all candidates.
-However, it will help if you go for talents that possess special skills and expertise, such as Apache spark, Cloudera, Cassandra, or even MongoDB, and HBase, especially if you are going to gain a competitive edge over other players in your industry.
-Newxel can help you find big data developers skilled in any tech stack and onboard them to your dedicated offshore team to drive innovation.
+However, it will help if you go for talents that possess special skills and expertise, such as Apache Spark, Cloudera, Cassandra, or even MongoDB, and HBase, especially if you are going to gain a competitive edge over other players in your industry.
+Newxel can help you find big data developers and AI team roles skilled in any tech stack and onboard them to your dedicated offshore team to drive innovation.

 Where to Find a Big Data Programmer